fblanke/fblanke.github.io/_posts/2020-5-9-Hello-World.md

 *“As a newly registered user, I want to receive a message that welcomes me and if I’m either under 18 or over 65, it should let me know that I’m eligible for a discount”.*

 Seems easy enough, right?
-If we don’t have it already, we create a user model something like this:
+If we don’t have it already, we create a model for our users looking something like this:

 ```javascript
 class User {